 More specifically, the CARES Act suspends required minimum distributions in 2020 from IRAs and defined contribution employer-sponsored retirement plans.
 Clearly, clients whose goal is to avoid taking distributions from an account, especially at a time like this, are pretty fortunate.

 Nevertheless, for those who are fortunate enough to be able to meet living expenses without retirement dollars, the CARES Act may help them to avoid taking distributions from their account at depressed values.
 For others, it might allow them to convert more of their account to a Roth IRA in a tax-efficient manner than would otherwise be possible.
-While for still others, it will simply enable them to minimize taxable income in a year where additional income (for expenses such as vacations, eating out, etc.) may not be necessary.
+While for still others, it will simply enable them to minimize taxable income in a year when additional income (for expenses such as vacations, eating out, etc.) may not be necessary.

 Of course, some individuals who would have liked to have taken advantage of this relief may have taken what they believed to be an RMD before the CARES Act was enacted into law (or simply before they learned that they did not have to take such a distribution).
 Thankfully, in many of those situations, prompt action now will allow those unwanted distributions to be fixed by rolling them back into another account.